Integrating with Sauce Labs Real Device

 To check that the account credentials are correct and you can connect to the account with the credentials provided, click Test Connection to confirm the connection is established successfully.

-To complete adding the new Browser Provider, click OK and the newly added Browser Provider connection is displayed in the Browser Providers tab.
+To complete adding the new Browser Provider, click OK, and the newly added Browser Provider connection is displayed in the Browser Providers tab.

 Adding a Mobile App

-An Add new Mobile App screen is displayed.
+An Add New Mobile App screen is displayed.

 Above: Adding a new Mobile App.